Monday, December 31, 2018

 "Protestants will tell you that sincere Christians can find the Truth easily, because the "Scriptures are clear" -- and yet Protestants cannot seem to agree on even the essentials of salvation."

 It is a fact there are disagreements that are peripheral and tertiary in nature.
 Some of those issues are both philosophical and exegetical.
 For example, the debate in regards to the nature of predestination is one that can be traced back to the days of Augustine.
-It has not even at this point in time been dogmatically defined by the Catholic Church.
+It has not even at this point in time been dogmatically defined by the Roman Catholic Church.
 Further, anyone who takes even a cursory glance at various historic Protestant traditions knows that there are hardly any differences on the essentials of salvation.
 Finally, there is the possibility that people reject what Scripture says in spite of its "clear" teaching.
 That the dogmas of Rome have been laid out in a systematic fashion, does not by itself prove anything.
-The Magisterium is not quite the silver bullet it is made out to be.
+Any group can do the same with its own teachings.
+Therefore, the Magisterium is by no means the silver bullet it has been made out to be.

 "Catholics, thankfully, don't have that headache.
 We know what the Church teaches on every issue that touches on salvation, because Tradition has been handed down intact throughout the centuries, both written and orally, and those teachings are accessible to all."

 This reasoning sounds good in theory, but has not proven itself to be effective in real life.
 It is even naïve as to how solutions to everyday problems are discovered.
 Further, there are just as many divisions within the Roman Catholic Church as there are Roman Catholics themselves.
 For example, they disagree on the relationship between Scripture and tradition.
 They disagree on the number of teachings which should be considered infallible, and even what they are.
 Catholics disagree as to the meaning of several passages in the Bible.
-Many Catholic biblical scholars do not even uphold the inerrancy of Scripture.
-Other issues have arisen, such as a threat of schism within the Church of Rome with more traditionalist folks on the issue of homosexuality:
+Many Catholic biblical scholars do not even uphold the inerrancy of Scripture like they used to.
+Other issues have arisen, such as a threat of schism within the Church of Rome with more traditionalist folks, on the issue of homosexuality:

 "Much of the dissent has remained within the Vatican walls, as Francis’s opponents worked to stonewall reforms.
 A few high-ranking church leaders have questioned him publicly about his teachings.
 But the simmering opposition has suddenly exploded across the Catholic world, with a former Vatican ambassador accusing the pope of covering up sexual abuse — and demanding that Francis step down.
 The accusations came in a 7,000-word letter written by Archbishop Carlo Maria Viganò that could be viewed as an act of courage or unprecedented defiance.
 Either way, it sheds light on the opposition movement, and particularly its insistence that homosexuality within the church — and Francis’s inability to keep it at bay — is to blame for the sexual abuse crisis."...“We are a step away from schism,” said Michael Sean Winters, a columnist for the National Catholic Reporter.
 “I think there is a perception among the pope’s critics that there is vulnerability here — on the part of the pope and in the Vatican generally.”

-If that is not bad enough on its own terms, consider also Rome's teaching on the death penalty being subject to change.
-Note the words of Edward Feser, a Catholic philosopher:
+Consider also that Rome's teaching on the death penalty is subject to change.
+In the words of Edward Feser, a Catholic philosopher:

 "For another thing, if the Pope is saying that capital punishment is always and intrinsically immoral, then he would be effectively saying – whether consciously or unconsciously – that previous popes, Fathers and Doctors of the Church, and even divinely inspired Scripture are in error.
 If this is what he is saying, then he would be attempting to “make known some new doctrine,” which the First Vatican Council expressly forbids a pope from doing.
 He would, contrary to the teaching of Pope Benedict XVI, be “proclaim[ing] his own ideas” rather than “bind[ing] himself and the Church to obedience to God’s Word.”
 He would be joining that very small company of popes who have flirted with doctrinal error.
 And he would be undermining the credibility of the entire Magisterium of the Church, including his own credibility.
 For if the Church has been that wrong for that long about something that serious, why should we trust anything else she teaches?
 And if all previous popes have been so badly mistaken about something so important, why should we think Pope Francis is right?"